 Apple Inc. first introduced the proprietary neural network hardware it called Neural Engine with the launch of the A11 Bionic and the iPhone X, iPhone 8, and iPhone 8 Plus on 12 September 2017 and the more recent A13 Bionic.
-For starters, the Neural Engine is a dedicated hardware found within the A-Series Bionic microprocessors designed by the company.
-It essentially equips devices such as the iPhone and iPad with native or localized machine learning capabilities.
+For starters, the Neural Engine is a dedicated hardware and a coprocessor found within the A-Series Bionic and Apple M series of systems-on-chips designed by the company.
+It essentially equips devices such as the iPhone and iPad with native or localized artificial intelligence and machine learning capabilities.

 What is the Neural Engine of Apple: Features, Applications, and Benefits

 One of the key selling points of the A-Series of microprocessors since the A11 Bionic is the built-in machine learning capabilities.
 As a backgrounder, machine learning is a specific application of artificial intelligence that allows a computer to learn without being explicitly programmed to automatically process a large amount of data, understand patterns, and provide corresponding predictions or interferences.

 Apple has been utilizing machine learning to power some of its products and deliver some of its notable services include the virtual assistant application Siri and the content discovery functionalities of the App Store and Apple Music.

 However, before the A11 Bionic, Apple devices such as the iPhone and iPad do machine learning processing via the cloud.
 For example, Siri works almost exclusively with an Internet connection to process inputs from speech or text and deliver the necessary requests from the users.
 The integration of the Neural Engine within a device means that a portion of machine learning processes can now be done locally.